 …while objective knowledge rambles comfortably on by way of the long road of approximation without being impelled by the urge of passion, subjective knowledge counts every delay a deadly peril, and the decision, so infinitely important and so instantly pressing that it is as if the opportunity had already passed.”

-I would like to conclude by pointing out four things I have learned from Kierkegaard which add to his critique of the “objective approach.”
+I would like to conclude by pointing out five things I have learned from Kierkegaard which add to his critique of the “objective approach.”

 Applying the “Subjective Approach”